BiogridCortex/docker-mongo/README.md

-# docker-mongo
+# mongo
-Dockerfile for Biogrid Cortex MongoDB
+Dockerfile for Biogrid Cortex MongoDB.
+Docker Hub is set up to automatically build from this.